Russian rocket attack kills 15 in Ukraine; others trapped - NewsBreak

 Russian rocket attack kills 15 in Ukraine; others trapped

-CHASIV YAR, Ukraine — (AP) — Dozens of Ukrainian emergency workers labored Sunday to pull people out of the rubble after a Russian rocket attack smashed into apartment buildings in eastern Ukraine, killing at least 15 people.
-More than 20 people were believed still trapped.
+CHASIV YAR, Ukraine. — (AP) — Dozens of Ukrainian emergency workers labored Sunday to pull people out of the rubble after a Russian rocket attack smashed into apartment buildings in eastern Ukraine.
+The strike killed at least 15 people and scores were thought to be still trapped a day later.

-Ukraine’s Emergency Services said the latest rescue brought to six the number of people dug out of the rubble.
-Earlier in the day, they made contact with three others still trapped alive beneath the ruins.

-Pavlo Kyrylenko, governor of the Donetsk region that includes Chasiv Yar, said an estimated 24 people were believed still trapped, including a 9-year-old child.

-Cranes and excavators worked alongside rescue teams to clear away the ruins of one building, its walls completely shorn off by the impact of the strike.
-The rescuers kept working in the rain despite the dangerous conditions.
-The thud of artillery on the nearby front line resonated just a few miles away, making some workers flinch and others run for cover.
+Cranes and excavators worked alongside the rescue teams to clear away the ruins of one building, its sides completely shorn off by the impact of the strike.
+The rescuers kept on working in the rain despite the dangerous conditions.
+The thud of artillery on the nearby front line resonated just a few miles away, making some workers flinch and others run for cover when it got too close.

-However, later Sunday, Viacheslav Boitsov, deputy chief of emergency service in the Donetsk Region, told the Associated Press that four shells hit the neighborhood and they were likely Iskander missiles.

-Residents said they heard at least three explosions in the attack and that many people were badly wounded in the blasts.
-A group of neighbors sat Sunday in a courtyard quietly discussing who was wounded and who was still missing.
+Residents told The Associated Press they had heard at least three explosions and that, in addition to the deaths, many people were badly wounded in the blasts.
+A group of neighbors sat in the courtyard quietly discussing who was injured and who was still missing.

-“My kitchen walls and balcony have completely vanished,” she added, struggling to hold back tears. ”I called my children to tell them I was alive."

-Irina Shulimova, a 59-year-old retiree, recalled the terror.
+She struggled to hold back her tears as she spoke.
+She had been in her third-floor apartment when the missiles struck.

 “We didn’t hear any incoming sound, we just felt the impact.
 I ran to hide in the corridor with my dogs.
 Everyone I knew started calling me to find out what had happened.
-I was shaking like a leaf,” she said.
+I was shaking like a leaf,” said Irina Shulimova, a 59-year-old retiree.

-Front doors and balconies were torn apart in the blast, and heaps of twisted metal and bricks lay on the ground.
-Crushed summer cherries lay among shattered window panes.
+Front doors and balconies were torn apart in the blast, heaps of twisted metal and brick lay on the ground, and crushed summer cherries lay among shattered window panes.

 A 30-year-old technology worker named Oleksandr said his mother was among those injured in the explosion.